-With our outstanding debt, we are exposed to various forms of market risk, including the potential losses arising from adverse changes in interest rates on our outstanding Term Loan, including changes that may result from implementation of new benchmark rates that replace LIBOR.
+With our outstanding debt, we are exposed to various forms of market risk, including the potential losses arising from adverse changes in interest rates on our outstanding Term Loan.
 See "Note 8.
 Debt" for further information.
-A hypothetical increase in the interest rate by 1% would result in an increase in annual interest expense by approximately \$1.6 million.
+A hypothetical increase in the interest rate by 1% would result in an increase in annual interest expense by approximately \$6.0 million.